LongPotato/Gotato/README.md

 Online sales database management.

-This is project is under construction.
+This project is under construction.